bbc/simorgh/.github/ISSUE_TEMPLATE/bug_report.md

 **Testing notes**

-- [ ] This is bug fix expected to need manual testing
+- [ ] This bug fix is expected to need manual testing.

 **Additional context**
 Add any other context about the problem here.